faizan-m/faizan-m.github.io/projects.md

 *Motivation:*
 * Yearly contest held in Trinity College that simulates a fire-emergency scenario
-* Develop a robot system that can be iteratively improved upon in subsequent years
+* Develop a robot design that can be iteratively improved upon in subsequent years

 *Role:*
 * Led the development of the club's first ROS-enabled robot in 2019